Evolution

 Charles Darwin believed that all species of life have descended over time from common ancestors.
 The websites below have more about the theory of evolution, types of evolution, evidence of evolution, evolution clarification and other related information on evolution.

 Britannica School is part of EPIC, a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.
+You may need to log in.

-Explore the link evolution (scientific theory) to find out more about the origin of life, and how natural selection directs evolution.
+Choose the link evolution (scientific theory) under Recommended articles.
+Here you can find out more about the origin of life, and how natural selection directs evolution.

 Remember to explore the images, videos and related articles to find out more about this topic.